nesi/perf-training/_lessons/python-scatter/01b-profiling-map.md

 For more details see the [Arm MAP documentation](https://developer.arm.com/docs/101136/latest/map).

 In the following, both the GUI and express launch versions are used with the scatter example.

-## Choose your test case

-As with other profiling tools, choose your profiling case carefully by making sure:
-* the runs is short.
-Due to a possible large overhead from MAP (especially for tracing experiments), the program could run significantly slower than normal.
-* but the run time should not be too short as this could affect the accuracy of the sampling statistics

-**Note:** keep in mind, that with shortened computation time, the initialisation and finalisation steps may become dominant.

 ## Code example